DiegoHuertaD/diegoh/content/authors/admin/_index.md

 # - Visitors
 ---

-I'm a fifth-year economics Ph.D. candidate at Northwestern University.
+I'm an Assistant Professor in the Department of Economics at the  <a href="https://fen.uchile.cl/en"> University of Chile</a>.
 I'm a macroeconomist with an interest in political economy.
 I work with heterogeneous agent models to understand the joint determination of inequality, policies, and macroeconomic outcomes.
-My JMP proposes a theory that explains the striking differences in the evolution of the welfare state across countries.
-In addition to my JMP, my research explores the economic origins of financial and labor regulations across countries.

- I will join the <a href="https://fen.uchile.cl/en"> Department of Economics</a> at the University of Chile this Fall as an Assistant Professor.
+I received a Ph.D. in Economics from Northwestern University in 2024.